-- We have included the approximate time of day for each photo as it is great to match up the shadows.
+- Navigate to the photo location(s) using maps (or a GPS) and using identifiable features in the historic photo.
 If you are not at a photo point at the right time, don’t worry, we still really appreciate the data.

 On returning home: